snowflakedb/native-apps-templates/spcs-basic/README.md

 snow app run
 ```

+> Application and Application Package have been automatically suffixed by their (local) user name.

 ## Setup the application

 When the application is opened for the first time, you will be prompted to grant the following account-level privileges to it: